iodigital-com/slidev-theme-iodigital/example.md

 ---
 layout: section
-section: Je mOeDer
+section: Navigation
 ---

 # Navigation
-New Section (Je mOeDer)
+New Section (Navigation)

 Hover on the bottom-left corner to see the navigation's controls panel